-While many states have some form of personal injury protection, the information in this website applies specifically to Oregon law, especially on how a lawyer can help force your PIP carrier to pay your medical expenses and wage loss.
+While many states have some form of personal injury protection, the information here applies to Oregon law, especially on how a lawyer can help force your PIP carrier to pay your medical expenses and wage loss.

-5. Why am I being sent for an IME?
+5. Why am I being sent for an Independent Medical Exam (IME)?

 An independent medical exam is used by the insurance company to stop paying your medical bills and wage loss.
 The doctor is not there to treat you or to help you get better.
-The IME doctor will likely report that you do not need any additional treatment, just what the insurance company wants in order to cut off your benefits.
+The IME doctor will likely report that you do not need any additional treatment, or that the treatment is not related to your collision.